instructure/instructure-ui/rfcs/Button/variants.md

 ### **Internal API** Shared button styles

-If when we break out the view components, we determine that we'd like to share some of the styles across them, we could make a shared view, e.g.
+If when we break out the variant components, we determine that we'd like to share some of the styles across them, we could make a shared view, e.g.
 `<ButtonLayout/>` that would handle the shared styles/theme variables.